T-ushita/Load_prediction_app/README.md

 Target
 Loan_Status: Indicates whether the loan was granted or not (Y, N).

+## Deployment
 Executed in Google cloud console using docker containers and Google Kubernetes Engine Run commands in Active cloud shell

+Follow the commands on gcp cloud shell
 1. Clone Git repository
 git clone https://github.com/T-ushita/Load_prediction_app
 2. Change the directory to Loan Prediction App